 Freeze excess string beans and dry your beans by hanging the plants upside-down in a ventilated spot.

-Keep sowing more radishes if you want to eat some in fall.
+Keep sowing more radish if you want to eat some in fall.
 Sow more corn salad to ensure you’ll have enough greens in the coming months.
 If space is available once you’ve pulled out your string beans, plant some spinach that should be ready by winter’s end.
 It is still time to plant the last leek plants to soil enriched with compost: they’ll be ready for picking in spring.

 - Find all our September gardening tasks